Kilimanjaro Climb via Machame Route

 • Summit Mt.
 Kilimanjaro to Uhuru Peak, the highest freestanding mountain in the world

-• From the “Roof of Africa”, you’ll experience the breathtaking views of the African landscape and scenery below the clouds
+• From the “Roof of Africa”, you’ll experience breathtaking views of the African landscape and scenery below the clouds

-• Experience the rich culture, ethnic people, and amazing hospitality with the delicious taste of Africa
+• Experience the rich culture, ethnic people, and amazing hospitality of Africa with the delicious taste

 • Explore the pleasant hike in the tropical rainforest via the Machame route